Nepal: Will new laws offer closure to war crime victims? – DW – 08/28/2024

 Long-delayed amendments to legislation aimed at addressing the war crimes committed during Nepal's 1996-2006 civil war are expected to finally offer justice to victims like Laxmi Khadka.

-The meal was disrupted by a group of Maoist soldiers who entered their family home and dragged Bahadur outside, claiming they needed to "discuss some things."
+The meal was disrupted by a group of Maoist soldiers who entered their family home and dragged Dil outside, claiming they needed to "discuss some things."

 He never returned.